joergschwarzwaelder/hhc2020/Objective-11/README.md

 MD5 works using chunks of 64 bytes.
 It is possible increase a value at offset #9 of block #m without changing the MD5 hash by also decreasing the value at offset #9 of block #m+1 (entangled values) (this does not work in general; https://github.com/corkami/collisions/blob/master/unicoll.md and https://www.mdeditor.tw/pl/2YZs)
 With this information the naughty/nice value can be changed from "1" (Nice) to "0" (Naughty) (offset #9 in MD5 block #1) and one specific value in the PDF document from "2" to "3" (to make the original naughty messages visible) (offset #9 in MD5 block #4).
-Luckily both changes are at position #9 of an MD5 block, so that as compensating measure (to have the MD5 hash stay the same) the entangled values can simply to be changed accordingly (position #9 in MD5 blocks #2 and #5).
+Luckily both changes are at position #9 of an MD5 block, so that as compensating measure (to have the MD5 hash stay the same) the entangled positions can simply to be changed accordingly (position #9 in MD5 blocks #2 and #5).

 Tampering the Naughty/Nice value
 > 163070 66 66 66 66 66 **31** 66 66 30 30 30 30 30 30 36 63

 > 163070 66 66 66 66 66 **30** 66 66 30 30 30 30 30 30 36 63

-and the entangled value with an offset of 64 bytes:
+and the entangled position with an offset of 64 bytes:
 > 1630b0 6f cb 0f 18 8d **d6** 03 88 bf 20 35 0f 2a 91 c2 9d

 > 1630b0 6f cb 0f 18 8d **d7** 03 88 bf 20 35 0f 2a 91 c2 9d